5um17/wp-extended-search/readme.txt

 * Exclude old content from search results (Older than admin specified date)
 * Customize the number of posts to display on search results page
 * Customize SQL relation (AND/OR) between search terms
+* Customize order of search results
+* Control whether to match search query exactly or partially
 * Translation ready
 * Compatible with WPML